Wake-up-Freeman/OLD-ODISEO/docs/develop/sdks/terra-js/msgAuthorization.md

 # MsgAuthorization

-The following code snippet requires LocalTerra.
+The following code snippet requires LocalDaodiseo.

 1. `test1` creates MsgGrantAuthorization message to grant MsgSend authorization to grantee `test2`.
 2. `test2` creates MsgExecAuthorized message to send `2000000000000ukrw` from the `test1` account to the `test3` account.